chappers/chappers.github.io/_posts/2019-05-05-approximations-to-array-operations.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 When you think about Machine Learning operations, often the complexity arises when the operations which are used operate over arrays rather than over records.

 For example, elementary operations which are row-based generally have simple SQL query analogues; whether you are doing something like addition, subtraction or even calculating the mean via a group by.
 However if you are doing group by comparisons or operations over a sequential data, you will essentially be performing an operation which is like an inner loop (or an all-pairs operation).

 **Example**

 One could normalise prediction outputs for recommendation across multiple items by using percentile, another approach is simply to shift the location of the logistic function and scale it to the desired output.

 ```py
 import numpy as np